dodeleye99/tetris-python/README.md

     cd <path_to_tetris-python_directory>/src

-Then execute the `main.py` file from the command-line/terminal:
+Then execute the `main.py` file from the command-line or terminal:

     python3 main.py